rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

     complex medical needs, such as
     tracheostomies?](#what-specific-steps-should-be-taken-to-care-for-children-with-complex-medical-needs-such-as-tracheostomies){.gem-c-contents-list__link
     .govuk-link}
-10. [How should I care for children who regularly spit?](#how-should-i-care-for-children-who-regularly-spit){.gem-c-contents-list__link .govuk-link}
+10. [How should I care for children who regularly spit or require physical contact?](#how-should-i-care-for-children-who-regularly-spit-or-require-physical-contact){.gem-c-contents-list__link .govuk-link}
-11. [In non-residential settings, what should be done if a child, young person or other learner becomes unwell with symptoms of coronavirus and needs to be cared for until they can return home?](#in-non-residential-settings-what-should-be-done-if-a-child-young-person-or-other-learner-becomes-unwell-with-symptoms-of-coronavirus-and-needs-to-be-cared-for-until-they-can-return-home){.gem-c-contents-list__link
+11. [In non-residential settings, what should be done if a child, young person or other learner becomes unwell with symptoms of coronavirus (COVID-19) and needs to be cared for until they can return home?](#in-non-residential-settings-what-should-be-done-if-a-child-young-person-or-other-learner-becomes-unwell-with-symptoms-of-coronavirus-covid-19-and-needs-to-be-cared-for-until-they-can-return-home){.gem-c-contents-list__link
     .govuk-link}
-12. [What protection is needed when transporting children?](#what-protection-is-needed-when-transporting-children){.gem-c-contents-list__link .govuk-link}
+12. [What protection is needed when settings organise transport for children?](#what-protection-is-needed-when-settings-organise-transport-for-children){.gem-c-contents-list__link .govuk-link}
 13. [What care should be taken in early years settings?](#what-care-should-be-taken-in-early-years-settings){.gem-c-contents-list__link